top of page

 Mikiya Kaisho

-In 2023, his solo recital at The Phoenix Hall in Osaka became an exceptional sold-out success, receiving extensive coverage from major newspapers and music magazines.
+In 2022, only three years after dedicating himself to the lute, Kaisho won First Prize at the 11th Maurizio Pratola International Early Music Competition in Italy.
+His 2023 solo recital at Phoenix Hall in Osaka was a landmark success; the sold-out performance received widespread acclaim in leading newspapers and music journals.
 In recognition of this achievement, he was awarded the 60th Osaka Cultural Festival Encouragement Prize by the Osaka Prefecture, Osaka City, and the Kansai-Osaka 21st Century Association.

-Renowned for his refined technique, warm tone, and profound musicality, Kaisho is gaining international recognition as one of the leading lute players of his generation.
-As a specialist in Renaissance and Baroque music, he is also actively engaged in research on historical performance practices and the rediscovery of forgotten composers.
-In addition to his work as a soloist, he frequently performs as a continuo player with various Baroque orchestras and ensembles.
+Highly regarded for his refined technique, warm tone, and profound musicality, Mikiya Kaisho is considered one of the leading lutenists of his generation.
+A specialist in Renaissance and Baroque music, he is actively involved in the research of historical performance practices and the rediscovery of forgotten composers.
+In addition to his solo career, he performs regularly as a continuo player with various Baroque orchestras and ensembles.

 Kaisho has been the recipient of numerous prestigious awards and scholarships, including: